jlcarr/AIS-Can-You-Hack-It-Solutions/README.md

 file debugme
 ```

-Which tells us we an x86-64 Linux machine.
+Which tells us we need an x86-64 Linux machine.
 Now we can start.

 Opening up the `debugme` binary in Ghidra the decompilation is far from clean.
 We see things like `CONCAT71`, `UNRECOVERED_JUMPTABLE`, few functions and few strings.
 This is pretty hard to interpret.
 However amongst the defined strings we see `"$Info: This file is packed with the     executable packer http://   .sf.net $"` and `"$Id:     3.96 Copyright (C) 1996-2020 the     Team.
 All Rights Reserved. $"`.
 What's especially interesting is this string seems censored.
 If we Google either of them we quickly find these are messages from the tool UPX, which is an executable packer, and often used for code obfuscation.
 The tool is open source, and can also be used to unpack executables, so let's do that, using the same version: 3.96.